 The Toxic Substances Control Act (TSCA) is a United States law, passed by the United States Congress in 1976 and administered by the United States Environmental Protection Agency, that regulates the introduction of new or already existing chemicals.

 On June 22, 2016, the Frank R. Lautenberg Chemical Safety for the 21st Century Act (Lautenberg Chemical Safety Act) was signed into law.
-The Lautenberg Chemical Safety Act amends the Toxic Substances Control Act (TSCA)
+The Lautenberg Chemical Safety Act amends the Toxic Substances Control Act (TSCA).

 If a chemical is on the Inventory, the substance is considered an "existing" chemical substance in U.S. commerce.
-For existing substances shall be followed with the Chemical Data Reporting (CDR) rule.
+Existing substances shall be followed with the Chemical Data Reporting (CDR) rule.
 The information is collected every four years from manufacturers (including importers) of certain chemicals in commerce generally when production volumes for the chemical are 25,000 lbs or greater for a specific reporting year.
 Collecting the information every four years assures that EPA and (for non-confidential data) the public have access to up-to-date information on chemicals.

-The CDR rule is required by section 8(a) of the Toxic Substances Control Act (TSCA) and was formerly known as the Inventory Update Rule (IUR).
+The CDR rule is required by section 8(a) of TSCA and was formerly known as the Inventory Update Rule (IUR).

-Once EPA determines that a use of a chemical substance is a significant new use, TSCA section 5(a) requires persons to submit a significant new use notice (SNUN) to EPA at least 90 days before they manufacture (including import), or process the chemical substance for that use.
+Once the EPA determines that a use of a chemical substance is a significant new use, TSCA section 5(a) requires persons to submit a significant new use notice (SNUN) to EPA at least 90 days before they manufacture (including import), or process the chemical substance for that use.

-In cases where EPA determines that a new chemical or significant new use is not likely to present an unreasonable risk of injury to health or the environment, including an unreasonable risk to a potentially exposed or susceptible subpopulation under the conditions of use, EPA will notify the submitter of its decision under TSCA section then the companies could proceed with importation or manufacturing activities; if the agency finds an "unreasonable risk to human health or the environment," it may regulate the substance in a variety of ways, from limiting uses or production volume to outright banning them.
+In cases where the EPA determines that a new chemical or significant new use is not likely to present an unreasonable risk of injury to health or the environment, including an unreasonable risk to a potentially exposed or susceptible subpopulation under the conditions of use, EPA will notify the submitter of its decision under TSCA section then the companies could proceed with importation or manufacturing activities; if the agency finds an "unreasonable risk to human health or the environment," it may regulate the substance in a variety of ways, from limiting uses or production volume to outright banning them.